lorenypsum/haskell-platformer-game/README.md

     * Click on the option that appears
     This might be necessary because the language server does not recognize the new dependencies added to the project.

+# Bugs

+1. The player doesn't fall back when hitting a corner of tile in the air.
+2. The player doesn't fall back when hitting vertically a tile in the air.
+2. Unable to control the jump high.